 (A) Children receiving state-subsidized adoption payments from a state that is a member of the Interstate Compact on Adoption and Medical Assistance (ICAMA) will be eligible for medical assistance provided by the state where the child resides if that state is a member of ICAMA.

-(B) Children receiving state-subsidized adoption payments from a state that is not a member of ICAMA, or any child receiving state-subsidized foster-care payments will only be eligible for medical assistance provided by his or her state of origin.
+(B) Children receiving state-subsidized adoption payments from a state that is not a member of ICAMA, or any child receiving state-subsidized foster-care payments, will only be eligible for medical assistance provided by their state of origin.

 522.004: Children’s Medical Security Plan (CMSP)

 (A) Regulatory Authority.
-The Children’s Medical Security Plan (CMSP) is administered pursuant to M.G.L. c.
+CMSP is administered pursuant to M.G.L. c.
 118E, § 10F.

 (B) Overview.
-CMSP provides coverage to uninsured children younger than 19 years old who do not qualify for any other MassHealth coverage type, other than MassHealth Limited, and who do not have physician and hospital health-care coverage.
+CMSP provides coverage to uninsured children younger than 19 years of age who do not qualify for any other MassHealth coverage type, other than MassHealth Limited, and who do not have physician and hospital healthcare coverage.
 To apply for these benefits, an applicant must submit an application as described in 130 CMR 502.001: Application for Benefits and 502.002: Reactivating the Application.

 (C) Eligibility Requirements.
 Children are eligible for CMSP if they are